tpierrain/NFluent/ReadMe.md

 Why NFluent, and not another .NET fluent assertion framework?
 ----------------------------------------------------------------------------
 + Because you don't think that writing a lambda expression within an assertion statement is really a fluent experience (neither on a reading perspective).
 + Because NFluent is completely driven by the __[super-duper-happy-path](https://github.com/NancyFx/Nancy/wiki/Introduction)__ principle to fluent your TDD experience.
 For instance, we consider the 'dot' autocompletion experience as crucial.
-Thus, it should not be a polluted by things not related to unit testing (which occurs with extension methods on classical .NET types - intellisense flooding).
+Thus, it should not be polluted by things not related to the current unit testing context (which occurs with extension methods on classical .NET types - intellisense flooding).
 + Because you dislike the `<subjectUnderTest>.Should().` syntax like me (which I find not semantically as strong as the `Assert` or the `Check.That` ones).
 + And because you like *killing features* such as the Properties() extension method for IEnumerable (as showed within the usage sample above).